Andrea Silenzi

 Andrea Silenzi ([anˈdrɛːa siˈlɛntsi]; born 10 February 1966) is an Italian retired footballer who played as a centre forward.

 He was the first Italian to play in the Premier League, when he signed with Nottingham Forest in 1995.
 He amassed Serie A totals of 132 games and 32 goals over six seasons, with Napoli and Torino.

-Silenzi appeared once for the Italian national team, in 1994.
+Silenzi appeared once for the Italy national team, in 1994.

 Club career

 Early years

 Silenzi was born in Rome.
 Nicknamed Pennellone (Big brush) due to his height, he began his playing career with local A.S.
 Lodigiani.
 During his third season there he started scoring, and finished as second top scorer in Serie C2 with 18 goals.
 In the next season he moved to Serie B with A.C.
 Arezzo, but the campaign was a disaster both individually and collectively; the club finished last and was relegated to Serie C1, with the player appearing in 19 games and failing to find the net once.

 Silenzi was transferred to another third level side, A.C.
 Reggiana 1919, for 1988–89, where his fortunes changed dramatically.
 The team won promotion that year, finishing in first place, with him contributing nine goals in 31 appearances.
 The next season he fared even better, finishing as the league's top scorer in division two; he scored an astonishing 23 goals out of the squad's 33, doing it in 38 matches for the best goal-per-match ratio in the competition.